 Nationwide Homeowners Rate Factors

-Your homeowners insurance rates with Nationwide will depend on a few different factors.
-The following are details about you and your home that the company may consider when setting your home insurance rates:
+Your homeowners insurance rates depend on a few different factors.
+The following are details about you and your home that Nationwide may consider when setting your rates:

 - Value of your home